Latest

 Design for accountability

 <strong>Auditability.</strong> Every interaction with a consequential AI system must be logged in a way that allows retrospective analysis.
-Not for surveillance, but for accountability.
+The purpose is accountability, not surveillance.
 When something goes wrong, it must be possible to understand what happened and why.

 💡